Surface Fluctuating Hydrodynamics Methods for the Drift-Diffusion Dynamics of Particles and Microstructures within Curved Fluid Interfaces: Applications

 \subsection{Autocorrelations of the Surface Fluctuating Hydrodynamics}

 We investigate the autocorrelation of the fluid velocity of interfacial fluctuating hydrodynamics introduced in equation~\ref{equ:fluct_hydro_fluid}.
 We find the velocity autocorrelations can exhibit power-law decay with scalings $\tau^{-1}$ and $\tau^{-2}$ depending on the physical regime.
-We also find in some regimes a plateu behavior can arise.
-This differs significantly from bulk fluctuating hydrodynamics that exhibits a characteristic $\tau^{-3/2}$ power-law decay~\cite{AtzbergerVelCorr2006,AtzbergerSIB2007}.
+We also find in some regimes a plateau behavior can arise.
+This differs from bulk three dimensional fluctuating hydrodynamics that would exhibit $\tau^{-3/2}$ power-law decay.
+This also differs from purely two dimensional fluctuating hydrodynamics that would exhibit only a $\tau^{-1}$ power-law decay~\cite{AtzbergerVelCorr2006,AtzbergerSIB2007}.

-Interfacial fluctuating hydrodynamics involves both dissipation from the propogation of shearing motions within the interfacial fluid surface and from traction coupling with the bulk surrounding fluid.
+Interfacial fluctuating hydrodynamics involves both dissipation from the propagation of shearing motions within the interfacial fluid surface and from traction coupling with the bulk surrounding fluid.
 This results in two important time-scales.
-The first is the time-scale for shear stresses to propogate over the entire spherical surface $\tau_f = R^2/\mu_m$.
+The first is the time-scale for shear stresses to propagate over the entire spherical surface $\tau_f = R^2/\mu_m$.
 The second is the time-scale on which rigid-body rotation of the entire spherical interface dissipates energy significantly to the bulk surrounding fluid $\tau_r = RL/\mu_m$.